What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 blood sugar level over time with protein and fat

-Here is a graph that shows how fast your blood sugar level rises and falls when eating carbohydrates.
+A graph shows how fast your blood sugar level rises and falls when eating carbohydrates.

 Do you see how fast the blood sugar rises and then falls?

-On the flipside, your body uses proteins and fat very slowly.
-Do you see how the blood sugar levels rise and fall more slowly when consuming protein and fat?
+On the flip side, your body uses proteins and fat very slowly.
+Do you see how blood sugar levels rise and fall more slowly when you consume protein and fat?

-So … if you ate carbs for breakfast and now you’re wondering why you are craving carbs again at lunch …
+So, if you ate carbs for breakfast and are now wondering why you’re craving carbs again at lunch,

-It’s because your body got a temporary high from the carbohydrates in the morning.
+It’s because your body gets a temporary high from the carbohydrates in the morning.
 But now your blood sugar levels have become low again.

 I know it’s only been a few hours since you last ate carbs.
-It might seem really weird that you just had a bowl of spaghetti or a slice of pizza and then in seemingly no time at all you are craving carbs again.
+It might seem weird that you just had a bowl of spaghetti or a slice of pizza, and then, in seemingly no time at all, you are craving carbs again.

 But!
 This is because your blood sugar levels are low.